 What to produce?

 This is concerned with how we allocate our scarce resources.
 Should we produce bananas or oranges?
 Capital goods (e.g. factory equipment) or Consumption goods?
 Petrol powered cars or solar powered cars?
 Military weapons or better hospitals?
 Coal fired electricity or solar electricity?
+The list of possible options or trade-offs are virtually endless, and the selection of goods or services to produce necessarily requires us to determine the volume or quantity to produce.

 How to produce?